 #1: Define Your Goal

-(a) Define a realistic goal, over a realistic time period.
+Define a realistic goal, over a realistic time period

-Body fat percentage is a very useful metric to track and use to set goals.
-You can decrease body fat percentage by losing fat and/or increasing muscle mass – both of which are great outcomes.
-Tracking lean muscle mass along with body fat percentage will give you a good picture of your progress.
+Body fat percentage is a very useful metric, whether your goal is to increase muscle mass or get leaner.
+Tracking lean muscle mass along with body fat percentage will give you a good picture of your progress .

 #2: Understand Your Nutritional Requirements